zealot2002/androidArch/docs/androidArch4_en.md

 // Favorite
 loginRouter.runBlock {
-    // Note: not a page navigation, does nothing if not logged in favViewModel.setFavorite(currentSpuId, targetFavorite) }
+    // Note: this is not a page navigation — it triggers a state update after login favViewModel.setFavorite(currentSpuId, targetFavorite) }